davidromm11/webportfolio/_posts/2025-08-13-building-my-first-site.md

 Through this small project I learned a lot, not just about HTML and CSS but about planning, adapting, and building something from scratch, which is exactly what this site will be about.

 **Final Edit:** The current state of the website was created using a static site generator, this process described did not produce the current state of the website.
+Another note: Instead of copying and pasting css and html to different files, very easy to have an \_include folder to import code, keeps projects cleaner and simpler.